-ID Number Description 1 The contractor shall coordinate and manage workflow between elements of the contractor's organization, subcontractors, and access providers as needed to complete transition activities within the required service provisioning intervals.
-2 The contractor shall designate a representative for each location where ordered activities are to occur and ensure that this representative be available to communicate with the Agency's LGC prior to, during, and immediately following these activities to answer any questions related to the transition activities at the location(s) for which the contractor's designated site representative is responsible.
-Contractor's designated site representative to be on-site.
-3 The contractor shall coordinate transition activities with the incumbent contractor to minimize any disruptions of service.
-4 The contractor shall coordinate traffic routing and management at user locations.
-5 The contractor shall coordinate with the LGC and other Agency service providers (e.g., PBX, network management, information system) as needed to complete transition activities including ordering of access.
-6 Except for projects with an approved TPSP, the contractor shall follow the approved TMP and ALTP procedures and meet the requirements of Section C.3.5.1, Direct Ordering when conducting transition activities, unless otherwise arranged with, or requested by, the Agency in writing.
-7 In those cases where a TPSP has been approved for a specific project, the contractor shall follow the approved TPSP procedures when conducting transition activities for that project.
-8 The contractor shall ensure adequate management and planning staffs and the field personnel staffs are on-hand as needed to complete transition activities.
-9 When ordered by the Government, the contractor shall work with the incumbent contractor to establish gateways or other interconnections between the contractor's network and the incumbent's network so that calls (e.g., 700 number) may be completed across network boundaries in both directions until the last site is successfully transitioned.
-10 The contractor shall complete any number conversions that are required to complete calls in either direction through gateways.
-11 The contractor shall meet special technical requirements such as: a.
+ID Number Description 1 The Contractor shall coordinate and manage workflow between elements of the Contractor's organization, subcontractors, and access providers as needed to complete transition activities within the required service provisioning intervals.
+2 The Contractor shall designate a representative for each location where ordered activities are to occur and ensure that this representative be available to communicate with the Agency's LGC prior to, during, and immediately following these activities to answer any questions related to the transition activities at the location(s) for which the Contractor's designated site representative is responsible.
+Contractor's designated site representative is not required to be on-site.
+3 The Contractor shall coordinate transition activities with the incumbent contractor to minimize any disruptions of service.
+4 The Contractor shall coordinate traffic routing and management at user locations.
+5 The Contractor shall coordinate with the LGC and other Agency service providers (e.g., PBX, network management, information system) as needed to complete transition activities including ordering of access.
+6 Except for projects with an approved TPSP, the Contractor shall follow the approved TMP and ALTP procedures and meet the requirements of Section C.3.5.1, Direct Ordering when conducting transition activities, unless otherwise arranged with, or requested by, the Agency in writing.
+7 In those cases where a TPSP has been approved for a specific project, the Contractor shall follow the approved TPSP procedures when conducting transition activities for that project.

+ID Number Description 8 The Contractor shall ensure adequate management and planning staffs and the field personnel staffs are on-hand as needed to complete transition activities.
+9 When ordered by the Government, the Contractor shall work with the incumbent contractor to establish gateways or other interconnections between the Contractor's network and the incumbent's network so that calls (e.g., 700 number) may be completed across network boundaries in both directions until the last site is successfully transitioned.
+10 The Contractor shall complete any number conversions that are required to complete calls in either direction through gateways.
+11 The Contractor shall meet special technical requirements such as: a.
 Direct Station-to-Station Dialing b.
 Private Dialing Plans.
-12 The contractor shall initiate and complete all transition activities outside of Agency's normal office/business hours at the site, unless otherwise arranged with, or requested by, the user location's LGC or other authorized Agency representative.

-ID Number Description 13 The contractor shall complete all transition activities at a location within 12 hours after initiation unless special approval is obtained in advance from the Agency.
-14 The contractor shall update project management, Service Ordering, Inventory Management, and Billing support system databases as transition activities are completed.
-15 During transition the contractor shall comply with the Service Level Agreements as specified in Attachment J.13, Service Level Agreements.
-16 If the service does not pass the contractor's end-to-end verification testing as defined in Section E, Inspection and Acceptance, the contractor shall notify and advise the Agency of proposed corrective actions and the estimated time to complete them.
+12 The Contractor shall initiate and complete all transition activities outside of Agency's normal office/business hours at the site, unless otherwise arranged with, or requested by, the user location's LGC or other authorized Agency representative.
+13 The Contractor shall complete all transition activities at a location within 12 hours after initiation unless special approval is obtained in advance from the Agency.
+14 The Contractor shall update project management, Service Ordering, Inventory Management, and Billing support system databases as transition activities are completed.
+15 During transition the Contractor shall comply with the Service Level Agreements as specified in Attachment J.13, Service Level Agreements.
+16 If the service does not pass the Contractor's end-to-end verification testing as defined in Section E, Inspection and Acceptance, the Contractor shall notify and advise the Agency of proposed corrective actions and the estimated time to complete them.
 If the Agency has already experienced two or more hours of downtime, it may request restoration of incumbent services.
-The contractor will then implement and follow processes and procedures to provide for complete restoration to the incumbent contractor's service within four hours.
+The Contractor will then implement and follow processes and procedures to provide for complete restoration to the incumbent Contractor's service within four hours.